-4.3 Bosch IoT Suite: family of products and services to build sustainable IoT solutions

-Summed up, the major function blocks described above define the technical architecture used to implement IoT solutions for industrial assets.
+4.3 Bosch IoT Suite: an open toolbox to build sustainable IoT solutions Summed up, the major function blocks described above define the technical architecture used to implement IoT solutions for industrial assets.
 Companies do not need to develop these components by themselves - the market has plenty of IoT platform offerings and solutions that help decrease individual efforts and operation costs.

-A prominent representative in this field is Bosch IoT Suite that is based on the experience and expertise of the Bosch Group and the opensource community working together as part of the Eclipse IoT Working Group.
-Bosch IoT Suite is an industry-proven family of products and services that covers all the above mentioned function blocks and provides companies with all the necessary tools to address these challenges.
+A prominent representative in this field is the Bosch IoT Suite that is based on the experience and expertise of the Bosch Group and the open-source community working together as part of the Eclipse IoT Working Group.
+The Bosch IoT Suite is an industry-proven platform that covers all the above mentioned function blocks and provides companies with all the necessary tools to address these challenges.
+Bosch IoT Suite balances both flexibility and standardization.
+The platform not only provides several deployment options and is interoperable with various enterprise and IoT systems, but it also offers managed cloud services and packages that reduce implementation and operation costs.